-When moving into an aged care home, most people are seeking a place which is comfortable, with attentive care teams, and which aligns with their values.
+When moving into a residential aged care facility, most people are seeking a place which is comfortable, with attentive care teams, and which aligns with their values.
 But how do you know if the aged care provider you've chosen is the right fit for you?

 There are a few things you need to consider.
 It's important to think about your unique situation, and what you want from your aged care provider.
 While researching, keep the advice below in mind.